 When I am not working you might catch me developing my game side-projects, streaming on Twitch, writing sci-fi short stories, reading a new book, learning how to play the electric bass, or doing yoga.

 Project Buffalo is an alternative reality game that asks players to become digital archeologists as they comb through websites and discover the story of a group of CU students in 2000 who were working together to investigate the suspicious Department of Paranormal and Extraterrestrial Studies.
 For this project, we created 3 websites, recorded a podcast, and wrote over 15000 words of story.
-My primary focus was on the production of the game, but I also led the web design, web development, and audio production.
+My primary focus was on game design, but I also led the web design, project management, and audio production.

 In The Intern, you play as the titular intern where your job is to complete a variety of tasks from giving presentations, making coffee, and running errands.
 Your boss is also out to get you and has a penchant for breaking things around the office, which you'll be in charge of fixing.
 The goal is to complete as many tasks before the workday ends, hopefully scoring enough points to keep your job!
 Developed as part of a team of four for my Game Development class final project.Read More